moe123/coconut/ReadMe.markdown

 -----------------------------------------------------------------------------------------------

-Coconut Objects sit between runtime (dynamic) and compile-time (static) polymorphism, however, we did not templatized collections (which are underneath templates containing Any Objects) like in Rust or Swift because it has not advantages over than making initialization trivial, hence useless.
+Coconut Objects sit between runtime (dynamic) and compile-time (static) polymorphism, however, we did not templatized collections (which are underneath templates containing Any Objects) like in Rust or Swift because it has no advantages in our configuration regarding performances over than making initialization trivial and breaking the self-reference design, hence useless.
 Note that Coconut is written in C++11.
 C++14 is not widely and fully implemented yet.

 -----------------------------------------------------------------------------------------------